 UVA's recycling center is handy for items the city won't take, such as cardboard.
 It's off Alderman Road across from Slaughter Gym.
 Check out what you can recycle here.

 Check this website for more information about recycling in the area and how to dispose of household hazardous wastes.

-Comcast recently purchased Charlottesville's cable television and Internet delivery system from Adelphia.
-Along with various upgrades, the prices have also gone up, but many students have found that Comcast has generous sign-up promotions for the first three to six months.
 Comcast provides service from basic analog cable (about 10 channels for about $15) up to digital and high-definition premium packages (digital starter at about $50 a month for 12 months).
-Call, check online or watch your mailbox for current promotions.
+Call or check online for current promotions.

 On-Grounds housing already includes high-speed Internet connections, and many of the apartments close to the Law School offer high-speed connections also (check with the landlord).

 If you do need Internet connections at home, there are several options to choose from, so be sure to shop around.
 Comcast Xfinity (cable) and CenturyLink (DSL) are popular choices for high-speed connections in Charlottesville.